-Meeting the Man Who Plans to Set His Entire Student Loan On Fire
+This Guy Plans to Set the Money from His Student Loan on Fire

-British student Brooke Purvis wants to critique the student loan system by burning a load of cash.
+British art student Brooke Purvis wants to critique the student loan system, fiat currency, and capitalism itself by burning a load of cash.

 A lot of people need their student grant to get them through university.
-Without it, they wouldn't be able to pay for jacket potatoes and those massive blocks of Basics cheddar, or mephedrone, or their rent.
-Whatever you spend it on, a maintenance loan is a vital part of the university experience – and one you'll be reminded of for years to come, as you watch SLC remove chunks of your pay packet every month.
+Without it, they wouldn't be able to pay for baked potatoes and Kraft singles, or mephedrone, or their rent.
+Whatever you spend it on, a maintenance loan is a vital part of the university experience—and one you'll be reminded of for years to come, as you watch SLC remove chunks of your pay packet every month.

-Brooke Purvis, a mature student at Central Saint Martins, wants us to take a step back and assess all this.
+Brooke Purvis, a mature student at London art school Central Saint Martins, wants us to take a step back and assess all this.
 To ask how important money really is.

 How does the burning of money illustrate that?